cszhjh/vite-plugin-magic-preloader/README.md

 **English** | [中文](./README.zh_CN.md)

-Rollup/Vite does not provide [Magic Comments](https://webpack.js.org/api/module-methods/#magic-comments) like `/* vitePreFetch: true */` or `/* vitePreload: true */`, but there are scenarios where we need resource preloading.
+Rollup/Vite does not provide [Magic Comments](https://webpack.js.org/api/module-methods/#magic-comments) like `/* vitePrefetch: true */` or `/* vitePreload: true */`, but there are scenarios where we need resource preloading.

 > [!TIP]
 > This only works within `import()` statements.